 Uncle Charlie looked puzzled when he heard Bo say, "Really?
 Really?
 I'll be right over."

 It was only about 125 miles up the coast to Los Angeles.
 A fast destroyer, cruising at 30 knots, could easily make the trip in 4 hours, arriving in plenty of time to allow Bo to catch the scheduled 8:30 A.M.
 Southern Pacific departure out of Los Angeles.
-Or, if the weather cleared sufficiently, a plane would only take about an hour.
+Or, a plane would only take about an hour.

 Destroyer at speed

 However, even Bo couldn't pull off the impossible, despite his frantic efforts.
 He was rarely defeated on the gridiron, but the weather was another matter entirely.

 A story originating in Abilene was published on Friday morning, December 30, in the Fort Worth Star-Telegram.